-If you choose to buy regular tickets for metro, you have to reach either ticket offices or ticket machines.
+If you choose to buy regular tickets for the metro, you have to reach either ticket offices or ticket machines.
 The ticket offices are always busy at the popular metro stations, such as the one at the airport and Rossio Square; whereas they can be closed early at the quieter metro stations.
-However, the ticket machines are user-friendly, logical and provide instructions in multiple languages, including English, French, Spanish and Portuguese.
+However, the ticket machines are user-friendly, logical, and provide instructions in multiple languages, including English, French, Spanish, and Portuguese.

-Alternatively, you can buy a Lisboa Card online, for a duration of 24 hours up to 72.
+Alternatively, you can buy a Lisboa Card online, for 24 hours up to 72.
 If you’re planning to travel around a lot and visit a couple of museums & shops as well, this option can be both economic and practical.
-It doesn’t require refills and you can use it succesively until its expiration.
+It doesn’t require refills and you can use it successively until its expiration.

 There are two fare zones for Lisbon’s metro, but the main tourist attractions and the airport are all within zone 1.
 The 2019 Lisbon metro fares are:

 • €1.50 – Single Fare

 • €6.40 – 24-hour unlimited travel, which includes all Lisbon buses and trams, along with the funiculars and the Elevador de Santa Justa.
 A return on the Elevador de Santa Justa costs €5.50 and provides one of the best views of central Lisbon.